ezhes/OSXMessageProxy/Pods/GRDB.swift/README.md

 ## Manually

-1. [Download](https://github.com/groue/GRDB.swift/releases/tag/0.106.1) a copy of GRDB.swift, or clone its repository and make sure you use the latest tagged version with the `git checkout 0.106.1` command.
+1. [Download](https://github.com/groue/GRDB.swift/releases/tag/v2.0.3) a copy of GRDB, or clone its repository and make sure you use the latest tagged version with the `git checkout v2.0.3` command.

 2. Embed the `GRDB.xcodeproj` project in your own project.